kcirick/simplewc/README.md

 Please use [Github Issues Tracker][ghit] to report bugs and issues.

-  - 0.3 (Work in progress)
+  - 0.4 (Work in progress)
+    - Goal: Continue to improve the compositor, optimize for efficiency.
+    - Uses wlroots v0.18
+  - 0.3 (2025-04-12) ([download][v03])
-    - Goal: Better support for multihead and fullscreen; Continue to improve the compositor
+    - Goal: Better support for multihead and fullscreen
     - Uses wlroots v0.18
     - Improved support for multihead
     - Added fullscreen support